Navigation

 Cloud Nine Alpine Bistro

-76 Boomerang Road (Top of the Cloud Nine lift), Aspen
+76 Boomerang Road (top of the Cloud Nine lift), Aspen

 970-923-8715

 Cloud Nine Alpine Bistro gives Aspen Highlands visitors a taste of après-ski in Europe.
 Gooey raclette and layers of fondue transport guests to the Swiss Alps.
-Steak tartare, caviar and champagne also appear on the menu, along with strudel for dessert.
+Steak tartare, caviar and champagne also appear on the menu, along with crème brûlée for dessert.
 Make the experience even more special by booking a snowcat ride to the mid-mountain eatery.

 Prospect at Hotel Jerome